Scroll to top

 Kidnapping

-Kidnap-for-ransom incidents involving foreign nationals occur in DRC, primarily in eastern Congo but with incidents recorded in the capital.
-Express kidnapping at ATMs and during traffic incidents has been reported.
+Kidnap-for-ransom incidents involving foreign nationals occur primarily in eastern DRC but with documented incidents in the capital.
+Express kidnapping at ATMs and during traffic incidents has been recorded.
+Foreign nationals in the mining and infrastructure sectors are the primary target category.

 Vetted operators with direct experience in Kinshasa